OrangeLyx/demo_web_crawler/README.md

-# Web Crawler Demo
+# Web Crawler

 This repository contains a web crawler demo developed as a take-home interview assignment.
 The original requirement document is private, but the technical design and proposed system architecture are available in a Notion document.

 ## Deployment

-The crawler API is deployed on an AWS EC2 instance. http://52.14.124.149:8000/

-This proof of concept does not currently use a database, so previously generated JSON results are not stored.
+The crawler API is deployed on an AWS EC2 instance. http://52.14.124.149:8000/ This proof of concept does not currently use a database, so previously generated JSON results are not stored.

 ## Current Implementation